kubernetes/test-infra/README.md

 run `jenkins/diff-job-config-patch.sh` to print out the XML diff between your change and master.

-## CI on GKE and PR Jenkins

-Due to the abundance of bugs and security vulnerabilities in Jenkins and its plugins, we are switching our entire CI system to Kubernetes.
-Currently, we trigger PR Jenkins jobs using the code under `ciongke/`, and we plan on moving more functionality out of Jenkins plugins and into there.

 ## Viewing Test Results

 * The [Kubernetes TestGrid](https://k8s-testgrid.appspot.com/) shows the results